 Lastminute.com took a similar alternative approach with their #lustminute campaign across their social media sites but especially on Twitter, which ran alongside their print and video advertising.
 Encouraging audiences to book last minute trips to Europe’s most famous romantic destinations such as Paris and Venice, Lastminute.com used suggestive imagery and sexual references while interacting with audiences using #lustminute.
 Give the video advertisement a watch here and you’ll see exactly what we mean.
 The video’s obvious references made it a hilarious watch, which was viewed over one hundred thousand times on YouTube during the two weeks leading up to Valentine’s Day.

-Customers and employees had been asked to suggest alternative station names inspired by love and romance, which led to stations being called “London Waterlove”, “Wonderful Woking”, “Gorgeous Guildford”, “Beautiful”, “When Harry Met Salisbury”, “Basingstoke and Four Weddings” and “Lips-Hooked”.
+Customers and employees had been asked to suggest alternative station names inspired by love and romance, which led to stations being called “London Waterlove”, “Wonderful Woking”, “Gorgeous Guildford”, “When Harry Met Salisbury”, “Basingstoke and Four Weddings” and “Lips-Hooked”.
 Aside from a few complaints about confusion and difficulties faced by foreign tourists, the name changes were acclaimed on social media sites.
-Users including travel companies such as Mind The Gap Tours shared their photos of message boards using #Waterlove and other name changes.
+Users, including travel companies such as Mind The Gap Tours, shared their photos of message boards using #Waterlove and other name changes.

 Holidays supply trends that brands can use throughout their social media channels, enabling them to stand out from the crowd with quirky, humorous and controversial campaigns.
-Especially when they encourage audiences to share and engage via social media as Lastminute have done, companies can gain a huge boost in interest by using holidays such as Valentine’s Day in their marketing.
+Especially when they encourage audiences to share and engage via social media as Lastminute has done, companies can gain a huge boost in interest by using holidays such as Valentine’s Day in their marketing.